kassandragillmore91/BloomTechShopping/project_documents/design_document.md

   * If the user is not found, will throw `UserNotFoundException`
   * If the storeId doesn't exist, throw `StoreNotFoundException`

+## These ended up being out of scope.

 ## 6.7 Get Store Info Endpoint